adb014/CTFd-SSO-plugin/README.md

 2. Install required python packages.
 If you are using Docker, it is done by rebuilding the container.
 Instead, if you are using other hosting solutions, you can install them with the command `pip3 install -r requirements.txt` from the plugin folder (`CTFd/plugins/CTFd-SSO-plugin`).
 3. Edit the `[extra]` section of `CTFd/config.ini` adding these two values:
    - `OAUTH_HAS_ROLES`: set `True` if you want to allow automatic registration of administrators via OAuth.
 This relies on the API Endpoint returning the `roles` key.
 Default is `False`.
+   - `OAUTH_ALLOWED_ADMIN_ROLES`: a comma separated list of roles that will be treated as administrators
    - `OAUTH_CREATE_BUTTONS`: set `True` if you want to automatically add the OAuth login buttons in the login page.
 Default is `False`.
    - `OAUTH_NO_LOCAL_USERS`: set `True` if you only want to allow OAuth logins
    - `OAUTH_SSO_LOGOUT`: set `True` if you wish for a logout from CTFd to force the logout from the OAuth provider.
 This requires that the provider supplies a `end_session_endpoint` in its server metadata.